Parent Prevention Toolkit

 Research suggests that one of the most important factors in healthy child development is a strong, open relationship with a parent.
 It is important to start talking to your children about alcohol and other drugs before they are exposed to them—as early as 9 years old.

-Parent/Guardian Communication: 52% of 9th-12th grade teens report that their parents/guardians have talked to them in the past year about not using alcohol, tobacco and marijuana.
-(IYS, 2020)
+Parent/Guardian Communication: In Wheeling Township, 49% of 9th-12th grade teens report that their parents/guardians have talked to them in the past year about DUI, 51% about alcohol, and 49% about marijuana.
+(IYS, 2022)

 Ways to Prevent Your Teen From Using Drugs and Alcohol